mathieuDombrockTAF/nodex/README.md

 ## How This Works

+**Note: The following process is automated as a GH action on the main branch.
+Just edit `.dpkg/update.sh` to change the node version.**

 ### Edit `./setup.sh`

 Edit the `./setup.sh` file to specify the new version you want to set up.